Munich Agreement: Poland

 The Chief of the General Staff of the Czechoslovak Army, General Ludvík Krejčí, reported on 29 September that "Our army will in about two days' time be in full condition to withstand an attack even by all Germany's forces together, provided Poland does not move against us."

 Historians such as H.L.
 Roberts and Anna Cienciala have characterised Beck's actions during the crisis as unfriendly to Czechoslovakia, but not actively seeking its destruction.
 Whilst Stalin-era Polish historiography typically followed the line that Beck had been a "German Agent" and had collaborated with Germany, post-1956 historiography has generally rejected this characterisation.

 Hungary

-Hungary followed Polish request for transfer of territory with its own request on 22 September.
-Hungarian demands were ultimately fulfilled during the Vienna Arbitration on 2 November 1938.
+After the Polish request for a transfer of territory, Hungary followed with its own request on 22 September.
+The Hungarian demands were ultimately fulfilled during the Vienna Arbitration on 2 November 1938.